fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

 _Step 2:_ Make sure you have [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.
 You will probably need to use your Heroku login information.
-When I first tried to <code>bundle install</code> Jekyll Auth (see below), it worked, but I received this warning message:
+When I first tried to <code>bundle install</code> Jekyll-Auth (see below), it worked, but I received this warning message:
 {% highlight console linenos %}
 Your bundle is complete!
 Use `bundle show [gemname]` to see where a bundled gem is installed.